oumayma-yakoubi/Amazon-Bedrock-Langchain/README.md

 ﻿# Amazon Bedrock Quickstart with Langchain

-To see the full documentation, refer to [langchain AWS Integration](https://python.langchain.com/docs/integrations/platforms/aws/).
+To see the full documentation, refer to [Langchain AWS Integration](https://python.langchain.com/docs/integrations/platforms/aws/).